Kaiyrly/eb-1a/1-process/README.md

 To get there, I followed the link on the consulate page.
-Note that they have since completely redesigned the old USTravelDocs, and these addresses no longer exist.
+Note that they have since completely redesigned the old USTravelDocs and these addresses no longer exist.
 You will have to find the new page to register the passport delivery yourself.